Hydraulic Cylinder Bore 203.2 mm x Stroke 680 mm

 1. Construction and Materials

-A hydraulic cylinder with a bore of 203.2 mm and a stroke of 680 mm is an essential component for lifting, handling or hydraulic press systems.
-Typically constructed of high-strength steel for the cylinder tube and piston, the shaft may be made of chromed steel to resist corrosion and reduce friction during use.
-The gaskets and sealing rings are generally made of polyurethane or nitrile rubber, materials that guarantee watertightness and resistance to oil and pressure.
+A hydraulic cylinder with a bore of 203.2 mm and a stroke of 680 mm is an essential component for lifting, handling, or hydraulic press systems.
+Typically constructed of high-strength steel for the cylinder tube and piston, the shaft may be made of chrome-plated steel to resist corrosion and reduce friction during use.
+Seals and O-rings are generally made of polyurethane or nitrile rubber, materials that ensure watertightness and resistance to oil and pressure.

 2. Dimensions